fommil/fpmortals/manuscript/complete.md

   (d.getBacklog |@| d.getAgents |@| m.getManaged |@| m.getAlive |@| m.getTime)
 ~~~~~~~~

 because we know that they are commutative among themselves.
-When it
+When it comes to
-comes to interpreting our application, later in the book, we will have
+interpreting our application, later in the book, we will have to provide
-to provide evidence that these effects are in fact commutative, or an
+evidence that these effects are in fact commutative, or an asynchronous
-asynchronous interpreter may choose to sequence the operations to be
-on the safe side.
+implementation may choose to sequence the operations to be on the safe side.

 The subtleties of how we deal with (re)-ordering of effects, and what
 those effects are, deserves a dedicated chapter on Advanced Monads.